Human rights in Hong Kong

-Human rights protection is enshrined in the Basic Law and its Bill of Rights Ordinance (Cap.383).
+Human rights protection is enshrined in the Basic Law and its Bill of Rights Ordinance (Cap.383; the BORO).
 By virtue of the Bill of Rights Ordinance and Basic Law Article 39, the International Covenant on Civil and Political Rights (ICCPR) is put into effect in Hong Kong.
 Any local legislation that is inconsistent with the Basic Law can be set aside by the courts.
 This does not apply to national legislation that applies to Hong Kong, such as the National Security Law, even if it is inconsistent with the Bills of Rights Ordinance, ICCPR, or the Basic Law.

 Hong Kong is generally perceived to enjoy a moderate level of civil liberties.
 Although the Hong Kong government claims that it respects the human rights of citizens, there are significant concerns surrounding human rights in practice, particularly in the political sphere and press.
 There are concerns over the freedoms to the people which is restricted by the Public Order Ordinance, as well as strong domestic and international criticism of the national security law, perceived by many to have eroded certain rights.
 The United Nations and the UN human rights experts have repeatedly warned that offences under the NSL are vague and overly broad, facilitating abusive or arbitrary implementation.
 The police has been occasionally accused of using heavy-handed tactics towards protestors and questions are asked towards the extensive powers of the police.
 As to the right of privacy, covert surveillance remains the major concern.
 There is a lack of protection for homosexuals due to the absence of a sexual orientation discrimination law.
 There are also comments regarding a lack of protection for labour rights.